 Customer feedback is essential to improving your product, your delivery, and even your fundamental understanding of your users.
-Most companies know this, but struggle to gather enough good feedback to act on.
+Most companies know this, but struggle to gather enough good feedback, beyond the occasional survey, to act on.
 Why?
 It could be as simple as the fact that many companies don’t actually ask for feedback.
-Those that do often make it hard for users to provide feedback, or the customer feedback forms themselves ask the wrong questions.
+Those that do often make it hard for users to provide feedback.

 Here are nine tips for designing and writing customer feedback forms that get more responses and more useful feedback for improving your business.